 Restaurants are an additional resting place for food distributors.
 In economic downturns, discretionary restaurant spending is usually the first to go, making this industry within food investing slightly less stable than the others.
 Additionally, this arena might be most susceptible to trends.

 The newest addition in food stocks is more about tech than good eats.
 Online delivery services have burst onto the scene, and with a limited history of performance, are considered to be riskier than the traditional food stocks outlined above.

 Right now, delivery service companies are still duking it out across the country, expanding to new cities and slashing the price of services to entice customers.

 Pros and Cons of Investing in Food Stocks

 With all the ingredients in order, it’s time to highlight a few of the basic pros and cons of investing in food stocks.

-• Pro: Food stocks perform consistently.
+• Pro: Food stocks, particularly those that are consumer staples, can perform consistently.
 Food stocks can be a relatively safe, recession-resistant investment (but remember all stocks have inherent risk).

 • Con: Food stocks perform consistently.
 For an investor looking for a higher-risk investment, the steady year-over-year earnings might not be as enticing for someone trying to build a high-return portfolio.